kaldi-asr/kaldi/egs/swbd/README.txt

 Each subdirectory of this directory contains the scripts for a sequence of experiments.

-  s3:
-   This an older, now-deprecated recipe.

-  s5: This is the "new-new-style" recipe.
+  s5: This is slightly out of date, please see s5b which
-    All further work will be on top of this style of recipe.
+    has been improved in various ways.

   s5b: This is a cleaned-up version of s5, based on Arnab's
     "edinburgh" recipe, but still somewhat under construction.